Limiting your smartphone use can be challenging. Here are some tools that can help you depend on it less frequently.

 There are dozens of noise canceling headphones with different price ranges, isolating sound and helping you stay focused at home or at work.
 These devices can help you get immersed in a task without having to hear your phone beeping or allowing for any other type of distractions.

-Charge your phone out of reach
+Keep your phone out of reach while it charges

 Finally, one of the most useful ways of keeping some distance from your phone is to charge the device out of your reach, preferably in some place that’s far from your bed or your room.
 This will allow you to get less distracted while you sleep and will also eliminate annoying instances like being awoken by a notification or by your screen lighting up because your phone completed its charging cycle.